magwenelab/Self-Filamentation_B3502_progeny/README.md

 - Used to add read group information to BAM

-## Order and description of scripts
+## Order and description of SCRIPTS

 * Alignment_variantcalling.sh